-We tried a new letter recognition worksheet this week by Mariela Santillana, which you can get for free here.
+We tried a new letter recognition worksheet this week by Mariela Santillana, which you can get free here.
 Filip loved it!
 He traced the letters at the top using his “smelly” markers, and then he dot-painted the capital and lowercase e’s.

 And then he used a stamp to fill in the big E. End result:

 Filip has been playing with his building blocks a lot this week, making houses and all sorts of shapes, and I thought it would be nice to extend his building experience to include our Letter of the Week!
-I saw this idea somewhere on the net and came up with my own version: Letter building for cubes!
+I saw this idea somewhere on the internet and came up with my own version: Letter building for cubes!

 We finished the first day with our Preschool Letter of the Week E craft – “E” for elephant and “e” for echidna (an Australian ant-eater type of animal).